Quick Any2Ico is a free portable application that creates high quality icon files from any file, folder or resource.

--img="Source image" : This switch specifies the image file to convert.
-If the image file path or name has white spaces, it must be enclosed with double quotes.
-Example: -img="C:\My picture.png" or -img=C:\MyPic.png.
+"-img=Source image" : This switch specifies the image file to convert.
+If the image file path or name has white spaces, you must enclose the entire switch with double quotes.
+Example: "-img=C:\My picture.png" or -img=C:\MyPic.png.

--icon="Dest. icon/png" : This switch specifies the destination ICO or PNG file.
-If the icon file path or name has white spaces, it must be enclosed with double quotes.
-Example: -icon="C:\My icon.ico" or -icon=C:\MyIcon.png.
+"-icon=Dest. icon/png" : This switch specifies the destination ICO or PNG file.
+If the icon file path or name has white spaces, you must enclose the entire switch with double quotes.
+Example: "-icon=C:\My icon.ico" or -icon=C:\MyIcon.png.

 -formats=IconFormats : (Optional) This switch specifies the image fomats for the icon file.
 Several formats must be coma separated and there must be no white spaces between the characters.
 Valid values are 16,24,32,48,64,72,96,128,256,512.
 If this parameter is not specified, the default sizes are applied: 16,32,48,256.

--pngc : (Optional) This switch specifies that large formats should be PNG compressed.
-Not valid fot PNG destination files.
+-nopngc : (Optional) This switch specifies that large formats should not be PNG compressed.
+Sarting with Quick Any2Ico version 3.0, PNG compression for large formats is enabled by default.
+This switch is ignored fot PNG destination files.